villegar/molgenis-r-datashield/README.md

 **Part of the MOLGENIS suite**

 ## Overview
 You can use DSMolgenisArmadillo to analyse data shared in Armadillo servers using DataSHIELD.
-DataSHIELD allows exceution of a subset of analysis methods available in R. Methods such as:
+DataSHIELD allows execution of a subset of analysis methods available in R. Methods such as:

 `ds.mean()`
 `ds.glm()`
-`ds.SLMA()`
+`ds.lmerSLMA()`

 For more detailed documentation check: [https://cran.datashield.org/](https://cran.datashield.org/).